-An experience I just had to have when visiting Jordan a few months ago, was to camp overnight in Wadi Rum, the famous desert in Jordan that might be familiar to you because it is often used in Hollywood movies.
+An experience I just had to really experience when visiting Jordan a few months ago, was to camp overnight in Wadi Rum, the famous desert in Jordan that might be familiar to you because it is often used in Hollywood movies.
 If you’ve seen Lawrence of Arabia, Transformers: Revenge of the Fallen or The Martian, you will recognize some of the landscapes here.
 If not, prepare to be mind-blown because staying overnight in Wadi Rum is a total bucket list experience you simply have to do!

 Camping overnight in Wadi Rum is an experience of its own – I can’t think of when I’ve had so much fun and felt in awe every time I turn around.
 The 720 km² heart-stopping desert valley instantly reminds me of Martian landscape with its endless monolithic features dotted around the desert, and endless red sands that stretch as far as the eye can see.
 When there are no tourists around, and the jeep is parked, the absolute silence (aside from the occasional gusts of wind) is almost unnatural but left me in utter peace.

 Wadi Rum is notoriously temperamental and is a hostile environment with blistering hot daytime and frigid night.
 The Bedouins have made it their home for thousands of years, and many return to the desert because they miss being in the desert and sense of calm it seems to exude.

 Arriving in Wadi Rum from Wadi Musa (Petra)